 This session focuses on the raising of capital through the global equities markets.
-Included in this discussion, is the use of certain hybrid structures designed to provide borrowers/investors with both the benefits of equity and debt.
 This session also looks at the use of equity derivatives as part of the increased management of equity issuance programs including those related to privatizations and related goals of increased employee stock-ownership participation.
 Topics discussed include:

-- The ins and outs of equity issuance-from the involvement of the CEO to the increasing role of investor activism. - The equity markets (domestic, foreign and global). - The equity markets (primary and secondary markets). - Initial Public Offerings (IPOs) and follow-on Issues-recent deals and trends. - Equity issuance and privatizations. - The use and role of equity derivatives.
+• The ins and outs of equity issuance-from the involvement of the CEO to the increasing role of investor activism.

+- The equity markets (primary and secondary markets). - Initial Public Offerings (IPOs) and follow-on Issues-recent deals and trends. - Equity issuance and privatizations. - The use and role of equity derivatives.